 You may also link to one of your posts within this guest post if it is relevant and will add more value to the reader or help them understand something better.

-There is also this very informative guest posting guide if you want to learn more about it.
+There is also this very informative guest posting guide if you want to learn more about this.

 9. Conduct Interviews

 When you interview someone, they will most certainly be sharing that interview with their own circle of friends and on social media (and maybe even link to it on their website).
-This will create major traffic to your website.
+This should create decent traffic to your website.

 Ask the right Questions

-To go about this the right way and create a successful interview, you ought to first have a prepared set of questions that will result in an interesting conversation.
+To go about this the right way and create a successful interview, you need to first have a prepared set of questions that will result in an interesting conversation.

 Because if your questions are boring, so will be the answers, and no one wants to read boring content.